davestewart/extension-bus/README.md

 - a handler called `fail()` which will throw an error and receive `null`
 - sync and async handlers
 - nested handlers

-You can use the table above, or just take a look at the code in the `demo/app/*` folders to see what is available.
+- passing payloads
+- calling content scripts by id

+For more informtion and usage examples, check the code in the `demo/app/*` folders.

+Note that the extension will need to be reloaded if you make changes!

 ### Installation